-Investors should check their investment advisors’ registration, disciplinary history, and other important details before making an investment.
+Always remember to check your investment advisor’s registration, disciplinary history, and other important details before making an investment.

-Visit the Conduct a Background Check page to see tips on how to start your research and what to look for when doing a search.
+Visit the Advisor Check page to see tips on how to start your research and what to look for when doing a search.

-Our Fraud Prevention Month 2017 page has links to resources that help investors recognize, reject, and report investment fraud.
-You’ll see articles, videos, and tools that have helped people identify scams and protect their money.
+Our Fraud Awareness page has links to resources that help investors recognize, reject, and report investment fraud.
+Discover articles, videos, and tools to help you identify scams and avoid falling victim to investment fraud.